 - Emphasise your driving history – If you’ve got years of clean driving, see if you can use that as leverage

-- Take a defensive driving course – If you’ve never taken one, it could be time to.
+- Take a defensive driving course – If you’ve never taken one, it could be a good time to.
 However, be sure to ask your insurer about any discounts first

-- Don’t drive anything too flash – In general, an expensive car costs more to insure, because in the event of an accident repair/replacement costs will be higher
+- Don’t drive anything too flash – In general, an expensive car costs more to insure, as in the event of an accident repair/replacement costs will be higher

 - Hop onto a younger driver’s insurance policy – If you don’t need to use a car often, you could look into sharing a car.
 If you’re not the main driver, then you don’t have to be the insurance policyholder.
 This may get you a better deal.
 Do note that if you are the main driver of the vehicle it’s against the law to list someone else as the main driver to bring down insurance costs

 - Bundle your insurance – Does your insurer have health insurance, home and contents insurance, and other policies that can be combined for a discount?